liangjun-jiang/designing-distributed-system/part-1-single-node-pattern.md

 ### Adding a Health Monitor
 Consider the task of monitoring the health of an off-the-shelf database container.
-比如铁三写的沙箱health monitor script的想法
-The database runs in the application container and shares a network inter‐ face with the adapter container.
+The database runs in the application container and shares a network interface with the adapter container.
 The adapter container is a simple container that only contains the shell script for determining the health of the database.
 This script can then be set up as the health check for the database container and can perform what‐ ever rich health checks our application requires.
 If these checks ever fail, the database will be automatically restarted.